- Home

 - if you are not well enough for surgery or are older

-- after a prostatectomy for locally advanced disease, if there are signs of cancer left behind or the cancer has returned where the prostate used to be
+- after a radical prostatectomy for locally advanced disease, if there are signs of cancer left behind or the cancer has returned where the prostate used to be

-- for prostate cancer that has spread to other parts of the body.
+- for prostate cancer that has spread to other parts of the body

 More information about radiation therapy